LoxXo/upcmonitor/README.md

 ## Python modules installation
 Make sure you have Python3 installed on your system.

-When in UPC Monitor directory type in terminal:
+When in the UPC Monitor directory type in a terminal:
 ```bash
 $ pip install -r requirements.txt
 ```